ruiminshen/yolo-tf/README.md

 python3 parse_darknet_yolo2.py ~/Downloads/yolo.weights -c config.ini config/yolo2/darknet-80.ini -d
 ```

-- Transferring the 80 classes Darknet YOLOv2 model into a 20 classes model (~/Documents/Database/yolo-tf/yolo2/darknet/20) except the final convolutional layer and hyper-parameters. **Be ware the "-d" command-line argument will delete the model files and should be used only once when initializing the model**.
+- Transferring the 80 classes Darknet YOLOv2 model into a 20 classes model (~/Documents/Database/yolo-tf/yolo2/darknet/20) except the final convolutional layer. **Be ware the "-d" command-line argument will delete the model files and should be used only once when initializing the model**.

 ```
-python3 train.py -c config.ini config/yolo2/darknet-20.ini -t ~/Documents/Database/yolo-tf/yolo2/darknet/80/model.ckpt -e yolo2_darknet/conv loss/hparam -d
+python3 train.py -c config.ini config/yolo2/darknet-20.ini -t ~/Documents/Database/yolo-tf/yolo2/darknet/80/model.ckpt -e yolo2_darknet/conv -d
 ```

 - Using the following command in another terminal and opening the address "localhost:6006" in a web browser to monitor the training process.